radiantearth/stac-api-spec/fragments/filter/README.md

 ## Implementation

-* The ABNF for cql-text and OpenAPI for cql-json are in the [OAFeat (CQL) spec](https://portal.ogc.org/files/96288)
-* xtraplatform-spatial has a CQL [ANTLR 4 grammer](https://github.com/interactive-instruments/xtraplatform-spatial/tree/master/xtraplatform-cql/src/main/antlr/de/ii/xtraplatform/cql/infra)
 * [GeoPython PyCQL](https://github.com/geopython/pycql/tree/master/pycql), and the [Bitner fork](https://github.com/bitner/pycql) to be used in stac-fastapi
 * [https://github.com/azavea/franklin](Franklin) is working on it.